jerodarko/DbSession/workshop.md

 1. Create a *Replication Instance*.
 2. Create Source and Target *Endpoints*.
-3. Create a *Replication task* to migrate data from either a Oracle or SQLServer Source to Aurora Postgres target.

 # Replication Instance
 1. Open **AWS DMS Console** by clicking on link https://console.aws.amazon.com/dms/v2/home?region=us-east-1